 6. Undisclosed Liens or Title Encumbrances

-Title issues rank among the cleanest predictors of default because they surface at the worst time — after funding, when the lender’s lien position is already compromised.
+Title issues rank among the clearest predictors of default because they surface at the worst time — after funding, when the lender’s lien position is already compromised.
+For a structured breakdown of how lien priority errors escalate in private lending, see NSC’s guide to critical lien priority mistakes private lenders must avoid.

 - Mechanic’s liens from prior renovation work not disclosed at application